unipartdigital/workflows_engine/docs/source/primitives.rst

 Text box
 -----------

 A textbox for providing general information to a user.
-Accepts a Mark Down formatted string and an allignment parameter.
+Accepts a Mark Down formatted string and an alignment parameter.

 Schema
 ^^^^^^